Bishnus350/LMK_04828B_readback/README.md

 - LMK04828 readback config data are:
 - 0x018204, 0x018306, 0x018810,
 - LMK register readbacks are R386, R387, R392: 0x018204, 0x018306, 0x018810
-- LED is not lit
+- LED is not lit /0x018810 means not lit
 - PLL1 DLD is not set
 - PLL2 DLD is not set